-Linguistic-Students who complete the immersion program from kindergarten through fifth grade are expected to perform at the language proficiency level of traditional high school students.
+Linguistic-Students who complete the immersion program Kindergarten through the fifth grade are expected to perform at the language proficiency level of traditional high schools students.

-Achievement-Studies consistently show that immersion students achieve as well as or better than non-immersion peers on standardized measures of verbal and mathematics skills administered in English (Cloud, Genesee & Hamayan, 2000).
-Students demonstrate a high-level ability to solve problems-a 21st century skill needed in the workplace.
-Immersion students possess skills that give them a competitive advantage, not only in pursuing continuing educational opportunities, but also an advantage with peers.
+Achievement-Studies consistently show that immersion students achieve as well as or better than non-immersion peers on standardized measure of verbal and mathematics skills administered in English (Cloud, Genesee & Hamayan,

+2000).
+Immersion students demonstrate a high level ability to solve problems, which is a 21st century skill needed in the workplace.
+Immersion students possess skills that give them a competitive advantage not only in pursuing continuing educational opportunities but also an advantage with peers.

-Cultural Sensitivity-Dual language immersion students develop an appreciation for cultures and cross-cultural understanding.
-They demonstrate more positive attitudes toward other cultures and a greater appreciation for the global society.
+Cultural Sensitivity-Dual language immersion students develop an appreciation for cultures and cross cultural understanding.
+They demonstrate more positive attitudes towards other cultures and a greater appreciation for the global society.

-The National Standards for 21st Century Language Learning are organized into five categories; Interpersonal Communication (person-to-person); Presentational Speaking (spoken language production); Presentational Writing (written language production); Interpretive Listening (understanding what is heard); and Interpretive Reading (understanding what is read).
+The National Standards for 21st Century Language Learning are organized into five categories: Interpersonal Communication (person-to-person); Presentational Speaking (spoken language production); Presentational Writing (written language production); Interpretive listening (understanding what is heard); and Interpretive Reading (understanding what is read).